rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 ### Other worldviews

 -   Worldview/Weltanschauung
--   other meta-philosophies
+-   Other meta-philosophies
--   dualism, religion, mysticism
+-   Dualism, religion, mysticism
+-   Theology
+-   Evangelism
+-   Lots can be learned from other worldviews without 100% agreement.
+    -   Presocratics/Stoicism
+    -   Buddhism
+    -   Continental philosophy
+    -   Existentialism
--   theology
+    -   Native american philosophy
--   evangelism
+    -   Etc.
 -   See also the [Outline on the human condition](human-condition.html)